cognitivesleep/cognitivesleep.github.io/README.md

 In addition, our playlists are well-suited for "masking" unwanted outside noises, as well as having the possibility of fostering a harmonious atmosphere within the environment you're in.

+## FAQs:

+- What are the steps to follow before starting the experiment?
+- Is the experiment free?
+- Where can I download the CS app?
+- Do I need to share my personal details?
+- How can I contact Cognitive Sleep?
+- Do you have a physical store as well?
+- What is an SMCS exactly?
+- What does Open Source mean?
+- Can this experiment have any potential side-effects?
+- What if I decide to quit the experiment?

 ### Contact Info: